North Halmahera Regency: Culture

 One festival of note is the annual North Halmahera Cultural Festival, when the people wear full traditional ceremonial dress.

 Traditional weddings in the capital of Tobelo are also said to be among the most colourful in Maluku and the Christians follow traditions during their wedding ceremonies, with traditional music and dance.
 A wedding is typically accompanied by traditional Tobelorese music, played with gongs and drums and a Cakele dance is usually performed in front of the bride as she approaches the groom.
 Around the time of New Year, Tobelo attracts a number of Yangere groups (such as the Orang Hutan band etc.) from all over North Halmahera who perform music and dances.

-The Tobelo language is spoken across North Halmahera by approximately 30,000 people, while Galela is spoken by about 80,000.
+Languages

+Apart from the Indonesian language, the indigenous inhabitants have their own languages.
+One such language is Tobelo spoken by about 50,000 people in the island of Halhamera.
+Another is Galelarese and the related Lolodarese, spoken by about 80,000 people on Halmahera (including in the Loloda and Loloda Tengah Districts of neighbouring West Halmahera Regency) as well as on Morotai Island.
+A third group in the south of the regency speak the Kao language, although that is being largely displaced by Ternate Malay.